 GSM Services can service your solar thermal system to ensure maximum efficiency.
 We will also provide a free quote for installing a new solar thermal system that can cut your water heating expenses by up to 80%.

-We are your trusted resource for solar heating in Charlotte, Gastonia, Mount Holly, Matthews, Hickory, Fort Mill, Denver, Lincolnton, Rock Hill, Gaffney, and the surrounding cities and towns within North Carolina.
+We are your trusted resource for solar heating in Huntersville, Gastonia, Mount Holly, Fort Mill, Matthews, Hickory, Denver, Lincolnton, Rock Hill, Gaffney, and the surrounding cities and towns within North Carolina.

 The basic anatomy of a typical solar thermal system isn't difficult to understand.
 The sun heats an anti-freeze solution in a solar collector.
 When the liquid in the collector reaches a preset temperature, it is pumped down to a heat exchanger located inside a hot water tank.